-The rough and rocky trails down to Cummins Falls were the northern terminus to our tour.
+The rough and rocky trails down to Cummins Falls are the northern terminus to this tour.
 You can see the top of the falls with an easy stroll from the parking lot.
 The hike into the gorge requires caution and sturdy shoes to get to the emerald pool at the base.

 Near Sparta, Tennessee

 Burgess Falls is a massive cascade over a semi-circle monolith of rock.
-Since our day trip tour of waterfalls, storms have damaged many of the access routes that we hiked.
 Check the state park website for the progress of some limited accessibly for one feature and the reopening of another.